Indiana, Kentucky & Florida’s #1 Source For Your Mortgage Needs

 As you’re trying to develop a budget after your home purchase, you’re going to need to know what your monthly expenses are going to look like.

-Make sure you include taxes and insurance in their calculations.
-Remember that your monthly payment shouldn’t be so large that you can’t also budget for unexpected expenses and a retirement fund.
+Make sure you include taxes and insurance in their calculations and remember that your monthly home payment shouldn’t be so large that you unable to create a “nest egg” for unexpected expenses , retirement, and vacations.
+Being “house poor” is not fun!

 Interest rates, and therefore monthly payments, vary considerably depending on the size of your down payment.
 This also factors into whether you’ll be required to pay mortgage insurance.